bsoelch/Concat/doc/syntax.md

 integer sizes:
 By default integer literals are parsed as `i32`, or `i64` if the number does not fit in a signed 32-bit integer.

-To specify a fixed size for the given literal it is possible to append a size modifier to the integer literal:
+To specify a fixed size for a given literal append a `:` followed by a size modifier:
 * `i<n>` parses the number as an `n` bit signed integer ( using twos complement)
 * `u<n>` parses the number as an `n` bit unsigned integer in both cases `n` can be any (base 10) integer between 1 and the maximal integer size
-Remark: The size specifier will be parsed before determining the base of a number, for numbers in bases where `I` or `U` are digits, it is recommenced to always append a size specifier to prevent parts of the number body from being mistaken with the size.
+* `f32` parses the number as 32-bit float
+* `f64` parses the number as 64-bit float

 floating point literals:
 `.` is used to separate the integer part of the number form its fractional part.